MathieuMorel62/holbertonschool-interview/README.md

 31. [**Pascal Triangle**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/pascal_triangle): The **Pascal Triangle** project involves creating a function in Python to generate Pascal's triangle.
 This project focuses on the manipulation of lists and the implementation of efficient algorithms.
 The main objective is to provide a robust implementation that generates Pascal's triangle up to a specified number of rows.

+32. [**Regex**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/regex): The **Regex** project involves creating a function in Python to determine if a given pattern matches a given string.
+This project focuses on the manipulation of regular expressions and the implementation of efficient algorithms.
+The main objective is to provide a robust implementation that determines if a given pattern matches a given string.

 ------------------

 ## Contact